Home / Career Guides / Construction Vice President

 How much do construction vice presidents make?

 Education also has an impact, with advanced degrees generally leading to higher salaries.
 Certain industries where construction is in high demand, such as manufacturing and infrastructure, may offer higher salaries.
-Lastly, geography can significantly influence pay, as areas with high construction activity generally offer higher salaries.
+Lastly, their location can significantly influence pay, as areas with high construction activity generally offer higher salaries.

 Highest paying industries